Basavarajsm2102/MLOPS-proj-2/README.md

   - Storage: **30 GB**.
   - Launch the instance.
   - Connect using **EC2 Instance Connect**.
-  🛠️ Sets up the CI-CD infrastructure.
+  🛠️ Sets up the CI-CD infrastructure for MLOps deployment.

 ---